iekosmadakis/passshare/README.md

 - **Man-in-the-Middle**: HTTPS and integrity verification
 - **Replay Attacks**: One-time use and automatic expiration
 - **Brute Force**: Rate limiting and secure key generation
+- **CSRF Attacks**: Origin validation on all state-changing requests
 - **Data Leaks**: No sensitive data stored in logs or databases

 ### Threat Model